TasminJannatTahsin/API_Testing_Restfulbooker/README.md

 7. Average response time
 8. Request/test execution summary

+▶️ How to Run with Postman

+1. Import the Collection

+Open Postman.

+Click Import.

+Select:CollectionFORAPI.postman_collection.json

+Click Import.

+2. Import the Environment

+Click Import.

+Select:EnvironmentForAPI.postman_environment.json

+Click Import.

+Select the imported environment from the environment dropdown.

 🚀 Run with Newman:

 First, install Newman globally if it is not already installed: